 What are the content pillars?

-The content pillars are those lines of publication that we are going to offer to our audience on social networks and that depends largely on the objectives we set out in the overall content strategy, taking into account the function of the social network to be used and under which communication approach these contents are going to be offered.
+Social media content pillars are those lines of publication that we are going to offer to our audience on social networks and that depends largely on the objectives we set out in the overall content marketing strategy, taking into account the function of the social network to be used and under which communication approach these types of content are going to be offered.